 This annual scholarship is for secondary education majors in good standing.
 First preference is given to women applicants.
-Financial need will be taken into consideration.

 First consideration is given to students in the USD Scholars program and first preference is given to students who wish to become middle school math and science teachers.